zchochul/AliceO2/README.md

 - Public Result - `Yes`<br>

 You do it once per analysis.
 Now you should be able to to see it on the [AliHyperloop page](https://alimonitor.cern.ch/hyperloop/).
 It can take some time to synchronize JIRA with Hyperloop.
+When you click on your analysis you will be able to see all thge wagons that are created for this analysis (now it's empty click on the `Add new wagon`).
+In wagon name write the wagon name, then version of the O2Physics (choose the latest version of the repo, but you can choose a different one if different version produces errors for you).
+In workflow name choose the main task you want to run.
+And then you save.<br>
+ You can later configure it.
+As you know tasks usually need a lot of the helper tasks.
+You need to add them in the dependencies.
+You also need to add **Datasets**.
+Choose if you want to work with Data or MC, then choose type of collision and a period you are interested in.
+You will get a list of datasets available for now.
+But this part is also constantly evolving too, so there are a lot of new datasets comming ;)

 # Femtoscopy (FemtoWorld)<a name="Femtoscopy"></a>